tompflynn/ftrf/README.md

-# ⚠️ this document and the FTRF compiler are not affilitated with or endorsed by The R-word Foundation™.<br><br>Fuck The R-word Foundation™.
+# ⚠️ this document and the FTRF compiler are not affilitated with or endorsed by The R-word Foundation™.<br><br>Fuck The R-word Foundation™

-FTRF, a new language that compiles to the r-word language.
+FTRF, a new language that compiles to the r-word language

 ## Usage